The asymptotic smile of a multiscaling stochastic volatility model

 \subsection{Implied volatility}

 The next theorem, proved in Section~\ref{ch3:sec:th:main}, is our main result.
-It provides a \emph{complete asymptotic picture} of the implied volatility in any regime \eqref{ch3:eq:assfamily} of small maturity and/or large strike (see Figure~\ref{ch3:fig:smile}).
+It provides a \emph{complete asymptotic picture} of the implied volatility in any regime \eqref{ch3:eq:assfamily} of small maturity and/or large strike (see Figures~\ref{ch3:fig:smile} and~\ref{fig:comp}).
 The corresponding asymptotic results for the tail probability $\P(X_t > \kappa)$ and for the option price $c(\kappa,t)$ are presented in Section~\ref{ch3:sec:pricetail}.